WHAT IS SHORT-SIGHTEDNESS OR MYOPIA?

-You can become short-sighted at any age, but it usually starts around childhood or early teens.
+You can become short-sighted or near-sighted at any age, but it usually starts around childhood or early teens.
 You're more likely to develop it if one or both or your parents are also short-sighted.

 Spending a lot of time focusing your eyes on nearby objects, such as reading, writing and hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short-sightedness.
 Spending time playing outside as a child may help reduce the onset of becoming short-sighted; the latest evidence* indicates that higher levels of natural light are beneficial.